Checklist for Digital Nomads When Arriving at a New Destination

 Finally, you want to meet some like-minded people at your new destination, so have a look on Facebook groups and Meetups in your city and area to see if there is anything interesting for you to attend!

-Perhaps the coworking space that you signed up for also organizes events, so that might also be a good way of meeting people.
+Perhaps the co-working space that you signed up for also organizes events, so that might also be a good way of meeting likeminded people.

-That’s it for our checklist!
-If you think that we forgot to mention something, don’t hesitate to let us know in the comment section below!
-Thanks 🙂
+That's it for the checklist!
+If you think that we forgot to mention something, don't hesitate to let me know in the comment section below!
+Thanks :)